Hyperbolic $O (N)$ linear sigma model and its mean-field limit: Abstract

 \section{Abstract}

 We study large $N$ limits of the hyperbolic $O(N)$ linear sigma model (\HLSS) on the two-dimensional torus $\T^2$, namely, a system of $N$ interacting stochastic damped nonlinear wave equations (SdNLW) with coupled cubic nonlinearities.
-After establishing (pathwise) global well-posedness of \HLS and the limiting equation, called the mean-field SdNLW, we first establish convergence of \HLS to the mean-field SdNLW with general initial data (under a suitable assumption).
-In particular, for the local-in-time convergence, we obtain a convergence rate of order $N^{- \frac 12 + \eps}$ for any $\eps > 0$.
-We then show that the invariant Gibbs dynamics for \HLS converges to that for the mean-field SdNLW with a convergence rate of order $N^{- \frac 12 + \eps}$ on any large time intervals.
+After establishing (pathwise) global well-posedness of \HLS and the limiting equation, called the mean-field SdNLW, we first establish global-in-time convergence of \HLS to the mean-field SdNLW with general initial data (under a suitable assumption).
+In particular, for the local-in-time convergence, we obtain an optimal convergence rate of order $N^{- \frac 12}$ under an additional integrability assumption on initial data.
+We then show that the invariant Gibbs dynamics for \HLS converges to that for the mean-field SdNLW with a convergence rate of order $N^{- \frac 12}$ on any large time intervals.